Chart Color Schemes

 Educational outcomes in Eyre Peninsula fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-A substantial 24.2% of the population is actively pursuing formal education, including 11.5% in primary education, 7.5% in secondary education, and 1.5% in tertiary education.
-As of September 2021, there are six schools operating within Eyre Peninsula, educating approximately 901 students.
-The area demonstrates typical Australian school conditions (ICSEA: 996) with balanced educational opportunities, including four primary schools and two K-12 schools.
-School places per 100 residents stand at 12.3, below the regional average of 15.8, indicating some students may attend schools in adjacent areas.
+The Eyre Peninsula operates six schools educating approximately 901 students, with typical Australian school conditions (ICSEA: 996) and balanced educational opportunities.
+This includes four primary and two K-12 schools.
+School places per 100 residents stand at 12.3, below the regional average of 15.8, indicating some students may attend schools in nearby areas.

 Frequently Asked Questions - Education